 The prospect of peace talks immediately suggested to many republicans the removal of British troops (though not a united Ireland).
 This circular design “25 years – Time for peace, time to go” was prominent.
 This example is on the Sinn Féin office on the Falls Road, Belfast.

 The phrase was used by cartoonist Cormac (Brian Moore), who showed a British soldier being lifted from Ireland to England by a dove (painted as a mural by Mo Chara Kelly).
 The image of the dove, seen on a few occasions on the previous page, is now ubiquitous.
+(There is a separate Visual History page tracking the relative frequency of larks and doves before, during, and after the ceasefire.)

 (1995 M00192 See also M01780)